-The House bill was referred to 4 committees and has been heard in two committees.
-The Senate bill has passed two committees out of three of reference.
-While the fluoride ban has been the subject of much controversial testimony, it remains in the bill.
+The House bill has passed all 4 of its committees and is ready for the floor while the Senate bill has passed and is in messages to the House.
+While the fluoride ban has been the subject of much controversial testimony and Democrats have attempted to strike the language, it remains in the bill.
+This bill is in a position to pass.